amitkulkarni-github/fs-hackathon-grp2-springboot/MNRC_Sales_Forecasting-master/README.md

 The library has the following dependencies:
 ```

-ARIMA Library from below location
+1) ARIMA Library from below location
 https://github.com/Workday/timeseries-forecast.git
+2) MONGO DB is Hosted on Database-as-a-Service by mLab

 ```